 As a Professor of Climate Science and Pro Vice-Chancellor of Research at the University of Technology Sydney (UTS), my work goes beyond lecture halls and lab benches.
-Universities are amazing incubators of groundbreaking discoveries and fresh, transformative ideas that can shape our communities, fuel new industries, and inspire our leaders for a better future, for all.
+Universities are amazing incubators of groundbreaking discoveries and fresh, transformative ideas that can shape our communities, drive new industries, and inspire and support our leaders to help create a better future.
 My passion is tackling the worrying decline in the state of our planet's health.
 Over the last 25 years I have undertaken research around the world, investigating environmental changes taking place from the poles to the tropics...not just to find out how to avoid the worst effects of global heating but also to understand how to restore our planet's biodiversity and ecosystems.
 To succeed, we will all need to work together, and at speed and scale.
 And to achieve this, researchers have a terrific responsibility to listen and share what we do; not just the headline discoveries, but how our work can be used to navigate an increasingly uncertain world.

 ‘If we teach only the findings and products of science—no matter how useful and inspiring they may be—without communicating its critical method, how can the average person possibly distinguish science from pseudoscience?’

 CARL SAGAN (1934-1996)